Miami Vice (film): Plot

 While working an undercover prostitute sting operation in a nightclub to arrest a pimp named Neptune, Miami-Dade Police detectives James "Sonny" Crockett and Ricardo "Rico" Tubbs receive a frantic phone call from their former informant Alonzo Stevens.
-Stevens reveals that he is leaving town, and, believing his wife Leonetta to be in immediate danger, asks Rico to check on her.
+He reveals that he is leaving town, and, believing his wife Leonetta to be in immediate danger, asks Rico to check on her.
 Crockett learns that Stevens was working as an informant for the FBI but has been compromised.

-Crockett and Tubbs quickly contact FBI Special Agent in Charge John Fujima and warn him about Stevens' safety.
+Crockett and Tubbs quickly contact the FBI Special Agent in Charge John Fujima and warn him about Stevens' safety.
 Tracking down Stevens through a vehicle transponder and aerial surveillance, Crockett and Tubbs stop him along I-95.
-Stevens reveals that a Colombian cartel had become aware that Russian undercovers (now dead) were working with the FBI, and had threatened to murder Leonetta via a C-4 necklace bomb if he did not confess.
+Stevens reveals that a Colombian cartel had become aware that Russian FSB operatives (now dead) were working undercover with the FBI, and had threatened to murder Leonetta via a C-4 necklace bomb if he did not confess.
 Rico, learning of Leonetta's death by telephone call, tells Alonzo that he does not have to go home.
-Hearing this, the grief-stricken Stevens commits suicide by walking in front of an oncoming semi truck.
+Hearing this, the grief-stricken Stevens commits suicide by walking in front of an oncoming semi-truck.

 En route to the murder scene, Sonny and Rico receive a call from Lt.
 Martin Castillo and are instructed to stay away.
-He tells them to meet him downtown, where they are introduced in person to Fujima, head of the Florida Joint Inter-Agency Task Force between the FBI, the DEA, and ICE.
+He tells them to meet him downtown, where they are introduced in person to Fujima, head of the Florida Joint Inter-Agency Task Force between the FBI, the DEA, and U.S. Customs and Border Patrol.
 Crockett and Tubbs berate Fujima for the errors committed and inquire as to why the MDPD was not involved.
-Fujima reveals that the Colombian group part of the A.U.C. is highly sophisticated and run by José Yero, initially thought to be the cartel's leader.
+Fujima reveals that the Colombian group, a wing of the A.U.C., is highly sophisticated and run by José Yero, initially thought to be the cartel's leader.
 Fujima enlists Crockett and Tubbs, making them Organized Crime Drug Enforcement Task Force deputies, to lead a deep undercover operation.
 They continue the investigation by looking into go-fast boats coming from the Caribbean, delivering loads of narcotics from the Colombians.
 They then coerce their Miami informant contact Nicholas into setting up a meet-and-greet with the cartel.